Everything You Need To Know About The Shudder Thanksgiving Joe Bob Briggs Special, ‘Dinners Of Death’

-It’s officially Thanksgiving on the east coast, as of the time of this writing.
+It’s officially Thanksgiving on the East Coast, as of the time of this writing.
 Today is a day millions of Americans feast on turkey, stuffing, green bean casserole, candied yams, mashed potatoes, and ladles upon ladles of gravy.
 Also a popular activity on Thanksgiving is sitting on the couch or recliner with a full belly and watching football.
 Generally before dinner is served, many Americans also like to watch the annual Macy’s Thanksgiving Day Parade.

 It’s a time-honored tradition.